Themes / Topics Wastewater/Sanitation

 Poverty, Water, Climate Change, & Health in Sub-Saharan Africa

 As described below (see other project summaries), the Multidimensional Poverty Assessment Tool (MPAT) was created in two phases (from 2008 to 2014) via a collaborative, international initiative to develop, test, and pilot a new tool for local-level rural poverty assessment.
 The work was guided by a Sounding Board of experts from the International Fund for Agricultural Development (IFAD), other United Nations agencies, international and regional organizations, and universities around the world (see www.ifad.org/mpat).
 Following MPAT’s finalization and institutionalization in 2014, it was used in multiple countries including many in Sub-Saharan Africa.
 We are currently working on multiple desk-based studies with a variety of collaborators to analyze data from ~7,000 households across Eswatini, Kenya, Lesotho, Mali, Tanzania, and Zimbabwe.
 Because MPAT was developed based primarily on data from Bangladesh, China, India, and Mozambique, one study we are leading is an updated assessment and evaluation of MPAT’s indicator structure and robustness based on its use in the sub-Saharan region.
 Other studies we are working on focus on a cross-county analyses of MPAT’s water, climate change, and health focused components and sub-components, and related programs and interventions.
-We anticipate publishing a number of papers on this research in 2023 and 2024.
+We anticipate publishing a number of papers on this research in 2024.

 Wastewater Surveillance & Epidemiology at Multiple Scales

-Our group is working on a number of wastewater focused research projects.
-Over the 2020/21 academic year, Dr.s Pruden & Vikesland (pictured) in Environmental Engineering led an initiative with collaborators across Virginia Tech (and at HRSD) to collect and analyze wastewater samples from different buildings and sites across the university campus with the goal of developing a coronavirus disease-2019 (COVID-19) surveillance program.
-Wastewater surveillance has been used by many other research groups, as well as wastewater utilities, to monitor SARS-CoV-2 (i.e., the virus that causes COVID-19) trends.
-Our primary research objective for that study was to evaluate the use of wastewater-based surveillance and epidemiologic methods to monitor and predict SARS-CoV-2 virus trends at sub-sewershed scales.
-Using pre-specified methods, our analyses showed that the detection of SARS-CoV-2 genes in wastewater samples was associated with statistically significant increases in COVID-19 cases 8 days after sample collection.
-We published our methods and findings from this research in 2022 and continue to collaborate and expand on this work in other settings.
-Starting in 2020, our group also supported wastewater surveillance efforts led by colleagues at the Virginia Department of Health (Dr. Degen) the Roanoke Health District, UVA (Dr. Taniuchi), and Radford University (Dr. Tolliver).
-In the summer of 2022, our research group (in collaboration with other VT faculty, students, and Dr. Taniuchi’s group at UVA) initiated a new wastewater surveillance and epidemiology study in collaboration with a wastewater utility in southwest VA; we started a monthly sub-sewershed sampling campaign in September 2022, and anticipate publishing initial findings from this project by/before 2024.
+As of 2022, our research efforts have primarily focused on wastewater-based surveillance (WBS) and epidemiology in rural settings, with the overarching goal of developing improved methods and guidelines for the implementation of responsible, reliable, and ethical WBS for rural communities.
+The foundation of this effort was established during the 2020/21 academic year, when Dr.s Pruden & Vikesland in Environmental Engineering led an initiative with collaborators across Virginia Tech (and at HRSD) to collect and analyze wastewater samples from different buildings and sites across the university campus with the goal of developing a coronavirus disease-2019 (COVID-19) surveillance program.
+WBS has been used by many other research groups, as well as wastewater utilities, to monitor SARS-CoV-2 (i.e., the virus that causes COVID-19) trends.
+Our primary research objective for that study was to evaluate the use of WBS and epidemiologic methods to monitor and predict SARS-CoV-2 virus trends at sub-sewershed scales.
+Using pre-specified analyses, we showed that the detection of SARS-CoV-2 genes in wastewater samples was associated with statistically significant increases in COVID-19 cases 8 days after sample collection.
+We published our methods and findings from this research in 2022.
+In the summer of 2022, our research group – in collaboration with VT faculty members Pruden, Vikesland, Krometis, students in their groups, and Dr. Taniuchi’s group at UVA – initiated a WBS research study in partnership with a utility in southwest Virginia.
+We started a monthly sub-sewershed sampling campaign in September 2022 (photo is of a composite sampler at the wastewater treatment plant), which was completed in August 2023.
+We anticipate publishing initial findings from this research in 2024, and are currently working to build and expand on these efforts at other sites in 2024 and 2025, in collaboration with the Virginia Department of Health and others.

 Refinement & Finalization of the Multidimensional Poverty Assessment Tool (MPAT)